catharinadepari/essay/README.md

 ### :newspaper: Introduction
 #### A. Digital Geography<br>
-Digital technology has long contributed in explaining phenomena that relates with almost all aspects of our contemporary world.
+Digital technology has long contributed in explaining phenomena that relate with almost all aspects of our contemporary world.
 The relationship between digital technology and geography took 3 forms:
 - **produced through**, meaning that digital technology is aimed at actualizing unorthodox understanding to produce geographic, politics, and spatial knowledges.
 The engagement between the digital technology and geography has evidenced to be able to mobilize people power for social change;
 - **produced by**, meaning that digital system served cities planning, management, governance, and research by integrating  urban big data, computational modelling, urban simulation, and interactions with diffent users and urban spaces;
 - **geographies of digital**, meaning that the digital geographies are sets of technologies that go beyond an engagement with an interface, but with spatial big data.
 One of the examples is the  geotagged data retrieved from Twitter that can be used to explain sociospatial dynamics in particular area to public (James, Kitchin and Leszczynski 2018, 26-34).<br>